croaky/blog/README.md

 # enddoc: instantiate
 ```

-This allows you to run, lint, and test external files
+This way, external files whose code is embedded in the Markdown prose
-whose code is embedded in the Markdown prose.
+can be run, linted, or tested in CI.

 Add images to the `images` directory.
 Refer to them in articles: